anderfernandes/astral/server/README.md

 Follow [this](https://dashboard.stripe.com/test/tax-rates) guide.

-Tax by default should be set as exclusive if they are not calculated separetely, as explained [here](https://docs.stripe.com/tax/products-prices-tax-codes-tax-behavior#setting-a-default-tax-behavior-(recommended)).
+Tax by default should be set as exclusive as explained [here](https://docs.stripe.com/tax/products-prices-tax-codes-tax-behavior#setting-a-default-tax-behavior-(recommended)).

+Tax is calculated by line item.